 - Sales Quotes can be exported but currently can’t be imported.

-- Attachments and pictures can’t be exported.
+- Attachments can’t be exported.

 - The Billing and Shipping addresses in your account can be exported but any other addresses you may have created won’t be available for export.

 - Resetting your data wipes ALL system settings so you’ll have to set them up again (e.g., company, print, and personal settings).

 Some data can be exported to Excel, so we’ll save these files first.

 - Go to Main Menu > General > Export Data.

 - Choose your data type (each will have to be exported separately).